-Uwe unfortunately lost his battle with cancer early in 2014.
-He was a good friend and a good colleague and will be missed by staff and customers alike.
+Uwe sadly lost his battle with cancer early in 2014.
+He was a good friend and a good colleague and he will be missed by staff and customers alike.
 We are pleased to remember him in this interview from 2008.

 Uwe Klos joined Southdowns as a motorhome technician in December 2004.
 Born in East Germany he has lived in England for 5 years and has worked for Rover and Rolls Royce.
 Originally employed in the construction industry as a steel erector before he joined the motor industry, we asked him how he found himself working on motorhomes.